Monthly Archives: May 2024

 Why should the parents of a newborn handcuff their money when the tax benefits are quite modest?
 Why shouldn’t Mom and Dad remain flexible for their own financial future and decide what to do with that dollar later on, when they have more knowledge and information?

-Having money that could be for Junior’s college education when it’s time to make that decision.
-Perhaps in the meantime Junior decided to go to trade school, Junior got a scholarship, and/or Mom and Dad had financial struggles and now need that dollar to support their own retirement.
+Many things can happen in the future that could make having a large sum in a 529 a bad thing: maybe Junior went to trade school, Junior got a scholarship, and/or Mom and Dad had financial struggles and now need that dollar to support their own retirement.

 The 529 Overfunding Problem